lucasgualampa/MINI-Merchant/README.md

-# MINI-Merchant
+# MINI-Merchant <g-emoji class="g-emoji" alias="shopping" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f6cd.png">🛍️</g-emoji>
-> Un mini ecommerce usando la api de ML
+> A mini ecommerce using the MELI API

-Hago un Front-End y un Back-End que interactua con una API externa.
+I made a FrontEnd and a BackEnd that interacts with an external API.

 ## Back-End

-- Se uso el siguiente endpoint de Mercado Libre `https://api.mercadolibre.com/sites/MLA/search?q={query}`.
+- The following Mercado Libre endpoint was used `https://api.mercadolibre.com/sites/MLA/search?q={query}`.
-- Hago una cache para no repetir llamadas.
+- Made a cache so i don't have to repeat calls

-> Podemos ver la documentación completa del endpoint en [este link](https://api.mercadolibre.com/sites/MLA/search?q=iphone).
+> We can see the complete documentation of the endpoint in [this link](https://api.mercadolibre.com/sites/MLA/search?q=iphone).

 ### Endpoints
 #### Swagger: